iboard/yarb/README.md

 ## With the Application

 Start `rails server` and visit `http://0.0.0.0:3000`.
-You'll see a list of "Pages" which are the html-representation of all markdown-files found in the root-path of the application.
+You'll see a list of "[Page]s" which are the html-representation of all markdown-files found in the root-path of the application.

-If you create a User with admin-role on the console (see below) you'll be able to add, edit, and delete pages.
+If you create a User with admin-role on the console (see below) you'll be able to add, edit, and delete [Page]s.

 When `needs_invitation` in `config/environments/application_developemnt_settings.rb` is enabled, you can invite other users (by sending email).